sorukumar/bitcoin-is-beautiful/README.md

-# BitcoinisBeautiful: Make Bitcoin Beautiful one chart at a time.
+#Making Bitcoin Beautiful one chart at a time

 ### Visualizations